-- A Network Qualified Autism Service Provider. - A Network Qualified Autism Service Professional supervised and employed by the Network Qualified Autism Service Provider. - A Network Qualified Autism Service Paraprofessional supervised and employed by a Network Qualified Autism Service Provider.
+- A Network Qualified Autism Service Provider. - A Network Qualified Autism Service Professional supervised and employed by the Network Qualified Autism Service Provider. - A Network Qualified Autism Service Paraprofessional supervised by a qualified autism service provider or qualified autism service professional at a level of clinical supervision that meets professionally recognized standards of practice.